guegse/foreachstream/readme.md

 # ForeachStream
 This is a Javac compiler plugin and a companion library which turns Java streams calls into calls to library functions which use foreach loops internally.
-This imposes a speedup of up to 500% compared to stream operations.
+This yields a speedup of up to 500% compared to stream operations.

 ## Usage
 ### Maven